nfarrasd/Customer-Segmentation-for-Marketing-Strategy-/README.md

 # Hierarchical Clustering on Customer Segmentation
-This is a Kaggle side-project that was done in June, 2022 as a mean to implement my knowledge about one unsupervised ML method, which is Clustering, or more precisely Agglomerative Clustering (one of the Hierarchical Clustering type).
+This is a Kaggle side-project that was by Moch Nabil Farras Dhiya (me) as a mean to implement my data analytics skills on marketing, which is RFM analysis, and also several clustering techniques, including K-Means and Hierarchical Agglomerative Clustering, which are evaluated based on Davies–Bouldin index, Silhouette score, and Calinski-Harabasz index to determine the best clustering method.

 ## Business Understanding
 ### Background